zapabob/ROCm/docs/tutorials/install/windows/cli/uninstall.md

-# Uninstallation using the command-line interface (CLI)
+# Uninstallation using the CLI

 The steps to uninstall the HIP SDK for Windows are described in this document.